Beetroot has had a great PR job over recent years, being hailed as a ‘super food’ by numerous experts.

 I’d love to hear from you via the comments box.

-P.S.
-Eating lots of beetroot can turn your pee pink.
+By the way, eating lots of beetroot can turn your pee pink.
 Don’t say I didn’t warn you!